- Home

 We introduced an online Cybersecurity Health Check tool in April 2024 for organisations to measure their own cyber hygiene implementation vis-a-vis other organisations in the same industry.

 As at September 2024, more than 500 devices have been labelled under the Cybersecurity Labelling Scheme, which rates the cybersecurity of consumers smart devices.
 This has enabled consumers to identify products with better cybersecurity provisions and make informed decisions.
 The scheme gained international traction and has been mutually recognised by other countries such as Germany, Finland, the Republic of Korea, and the Connectivity Standards Alliance’s cybersecurity labelling schemes.
-Such mutual recognition has helped facilitated manufacturers’ access to these markets and reduced their cost of compliance.
+Such mutual recognition has helped facilitate manufacturers’ access to these markets and reduced their cost of compliance.

 Since June 2023, AI Verify Testing Framework and Toolkit has been open-sourced so that businesses can use it to test the performance of their AI systems against internationally-recognised governance principles, such as those from the EU and OECD.
 In May 2024, we expanded AI Verify to cover Generative AI through Project Moonshot.
 Project Moonshot can be used to conduct benchmarking and red teaming of Large Language Models (LLM) and LLM applications.